axfelix/islandora_solution_pack_data/README.txt

 simple POST command.
 These files can then be edited in the browser and downloaded as CSV if desired.

-Our script configures Ethercalc to run with the flag "expire -86400", which means that each of these Ethercalc document instances is automatically deleted one day (86400 seconds) after the last time it is edited.
+Our script configures Ethercalc to run with the flag "expire -86400", which means that each of these Ethercalc document instances is automatically deleted one day.

+(86400 seconds) after the last time it is edited.
 These are effectively temporary files and should be treated as such -- the generated URL can be shared for short-term collaboration, but we do not intend for a document editor to run on top of our repository; Ethercalc is mainly used to provide a nice in-browser view for CSV files.